bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 {% end %}

+[WGSL]:
+[WESL]:

 ## 2D Vs 3D Rendering

 You might be wondering why we've gone into detail about "Render Pipelines", "Shaders", and "Graphs" when all you want to do is make a simple 2D game with image sprites.
-Well, we've outlined everything above because when you look behind the scenes at Bevy's renderer, it turns out that 2D rendering is actually just "flattened" 3D rendering.
+Well, we've outlined everything above because when you look at a Bevy scene, it turns out that a 2D scene is actually just a "flattened" 3D scene.
-Specifically, 2D scenes are really 3D scenes with the _layering_ of objects in a scene represented by their Z axis value.
+Specifically, in Bevy 2D scenes are 3D scenes with the _layering_ of objects in a scene represented by their Z axis value.

-All scenes in Bevy use +Y up scene coordinates, but with +Z extending out of the screen (towards the player) and -Z moving into the screen.
+With this, Bevy is now working towards unifying its 2D and 3D rendering systems.

-Bevy makes use of a unified 2D / 3D rendering system, which both reduces the burden on our maintainers while also allowing users to benefit from features that might seem like they're only designed for one game type.
+This helps reduce the burden on our maintainers while also allowing users to benefit from features that might seem like they're only designed for one game type.
-This means that 2D games can benefit from the full power of render pipelines and shader effects, while 3D games can use image sprites and other 2D objects if needed.
+2D games can benefit from the full power of render pipelines and shader effects, while 3D games can use image sprites and other simpler objects when needed.

-Mesh info in 0.13
+To illustrate why unifying these systems are beneficial, consider the [`Mesh`] type.
+It appeared in Bevy 0.13 in order to help unify and streamline using primitive shapes, which previously were all independently created.
+Now all primitive shapes share the [`Mesh`] type, and are all created using the same builder pattern, which makes the experience of using primitives simpler and cohesive.

+The same principle is in the process for being implemented for the 2D and 3D render processes.
+The goal is to eventually unify the systems so that both 2D and 3D developers are using the same tools, making it easier to swap between both game types and for all users to seamlessly learn about Bevy's renderer.

+[`Mesh`]: